 Improved Onboarding Experience: An improved onboarding experience will help users get acquainted with Business Central faster.

 Supported Countries & Languages: Business Central will be available in the following countries with language support in Colombia, Croatia, Czechia, Hungary, Latvia, Slovenia & Peru.

 Disable Export of Data to Excel: Administrators can specify which users can export data to Excel, providing organisations stricter control over data.

 Enhanced Mobile Accessibility: Enhancements to layout and responsiveness with different screen orientations and sizes.

-Import Profiles and UI Customisations: Import & export profiles (organizational roles) and their corresponding User Interface customisations.
+Import Profiles and UI Customizations: Import & export profiles (organizational roles) and their corresponding User Interface customizations.

 Improved Page Load Times: Business Central has been improved to help speed up navigation across the solution.

 Improvements to Data Entry: For times when data entry cannot be automated through means like OCR and AI, various enhancements have been made to make typing in fields more predictable & faster and navigating fields in a list more intuitive and efficient.